Phases in Pronnel for Effective Project Management

 4. Bulk Phase Changes:

-flexibility to bulk change the Phases of multiple items.
+Bulk change Phases of multiple items

 Pronnel offers the flexibility to bulk change the Phases of multiple items.
 Please select the items you want to modify and change their Phases from one to another as needed.